-Since its full restoration a few years ago, SL70/12 has since been raced sucessfully on the the 2011 and 2012 US historic racing scene such as the 2012 Road America CanAm celebration as well as the 2012 Rolex Monterey reunion.
+Since its full restoration a few years ago, SL70/12 has since been raced sucessfully on the US historic racing scene at Laguna Seca, Road America, Sebring and Mont Tremblant.
 Prior to this, the car was tested by well known racing driver Jim Pace who said:

 “I had the opportunity to drive the ex Hansgen/Donohue ZEREX Lola at the HSR test day.
 Beautiful car!
 Engine performed flawlessly and handling & braking was well balanced.
 Great car!”

 SL70-12 comes with an extra set of new, magnesium wheels and some extra gear-ratio's.
 It comes with an extensive history file, paper-work (prior ownership invoices, Bills of Sale, cheque copies, etc.) as well as a file containing restoration description & pictures, electrical schematics, gearbox maintenance manual, etc..